Edd Hall: After The Tonight Show

 During the 2007–2008 TV season, Hall was the announcer for the TV game show Merv Griffin's Crosswords.

 Some of his other credits include The Young and the Restless, Sullivan & Son and Kim Possible, among others.
 He has done voiceover work for commercials for Volkswagen, Google, Alzheimer's Association, Burger King, Old Navy, Buick, Panda Express, and Mazda.
 In 2013, he was the tournament announcer and narrator of the Netflix documentary The Short Game.
 In 2015, Hall played a baseball announcer on the NBC series Crowded.
 From 2016 to 2018, Hall continued to voice commercials on radio and TV as well as a number of TV shows, including episodes of The Thundermans on Nickelodeon, Days of Our Lives on NBC, and Behind the Mask on Hulu.

-His most recent work is the voice of Harry, a hardboiled egg/cop in the 2022 Tribeca Film Festival chosen animated short called, "Hardboiled".
+Some of his recent work includes the voice of Harry, a hardboiled egg/cop in the award winning 2022 animated short, "Hardboiled".
+(Tribecca Film Festival, WInner - 2022 Hollywood ShortsFest and Winner - 2022 Toronto Shorts International Film Festival.)

+In 2023, Edd appeared as himself (voiceover) on an episode of Comedy Central's "Stephen Colbert Presents Tooning Out the News".